Begonia (musician)

-Begonia is the stage name of Alexa Dirks, a Canadian pop singer-songwriter from Winnipeg, Manitoba.
+Alexa Dirks, also known by her stage name of Begonia, is a Canadian pop singer and songwriter.
 She is most noted for her 2019 album Fear, which was longlisted for the 2020 Polaris Music Prize and shortlisted for the Juno Award for Adult Alternative Album of the Year at the Juno Awards of 2021.

 Formerly a member of the Juno Award winning band Chic Gamine, Dirks launched her solo career in 2017 with the EP Lady in Mind.
 The EP's single "Juniper" reached #1 on the Radio 2 Top 20.

 The single "Hanging on a Line" was released in June 2019 as a preview of Fear.
 She undertook a Canadian tour over the summer, before releasing Fear in September.

+Her album Powder Blue was shortlisted for the 2023 Polaris Music Prize, and received a Juno Award nomination for Adult Alternative Album of the Year at the Juno Awards of 2024.